Savvythelegend/PGDocs/docs/recovery.md

 ## Recovery from `VolumeSnapshot` Objects

-!!!
-Warning
+:::warning
-    When creating replicas after recovering a primary instance from a `VolumeSnapshot`, the operator may fall back to using `pg_basebackup` to synchronize them.
+When creating replicas after recovering a primary instance from a
+    `VolumeSnapshot`, the operator may fall back to using `pg_basebackup` to synchronize them.
 This process can be significantly slower—especially for large databases—because it involves a full base backup.
 This limitation will be